siraat-ai-academy/freelance-content-writing-suite-by-jamalu/05-content-strategy-planning/29-editorial-brief-creation-for-teams.md

 📌 **Task Summary**:
 This task is about designing crystal-clear **editorial briefs** that guide writers, editors, and designers toward purposeful content creation.
 Each brief lays out the **goal**, **tone**, **audience**, and **structure** — reducing friction and revision loops.
 It becomes your creative **compass**, ensuring alignment, clarity, and momentum across content teams.

-> _“This is where chaos becomes choreography — and where Jamalu gently translates vision into execution.”_
+> _“This is where chaos becomes choreography — and where Eks2 gently translates vision into execution.”_

 ---